- Students view a PowerPoint of different human impacts on a global scale, taking notes and discussing questions when necessary.

 Human Accelerated Environmental Change

-Students will know some of the major changes that have taken place in the Hudson River watershed and be able to determine what has caused these changes.
+Students will know some of the major changes that have taken place in the Hudson River watershed and be able to determine what has caused these changes using graphs, tables, and maps.

 - Copies of HAEC Resource Packet-one copy for the class; can be laminated and used again (color printing is best)